aimms/how-to/Articles/329/329-more-logging.rst

     #.  *Error* Exceptions that should be handled, by a higher layer in the program, by the modeler, or by the user

-    Clearly: the lower the level of the logger, the higher the volume of output!

-    .. note:: We caution you to not use the levels Trace and Debug unless instructed to do so by AIMMS Staff; not only do  these log levels generate a high volume of output and thereby degrade application performance, the actual output text generated typically only makes sense with knowledge of the implementation of the corresponding software component.
+    .. note:: Levels Trace and Debug can decrease application performance, and do not provide much use to the modeler.
+Therefore we don't recommend to enable them unless instructed by AIMMS Support.

-#.  **appender** There are two appenders available; one to generate ``.txt`` files and one to generate ``.xml`` files.
+#.  **Appender** There are two appenders available; one to generate TXT files and one to generate XML files.
     In the configuration file provided, they are both activated.
     In the next two sections, the corresponding output formats are discussed in more detail.

-Using a text editor to analyze ``.txt`` log files
+Using a text editor to analyze TXT log files
 ----------------------------------------------------

-Use your favorite text editor to open the log file ``log/aimms-log.txt``.
+Use a text editor to open the log file ``log/aimms-log.txt``.

-BTW, my favorite text editor is `notepad++ <https://notepad-plus-plus.org/>`_.
-A couple of lines may look like this:
+Some example text:

 .. code-block:: none
     :linenos: